 Provides guidance to engineering and plant personnel on equipment and piping design, material selection, fabrication, operation, and inspection practices to manage corrosion and fouling in the wet sections of hydroprocessing reactor effluent systems.
-The reactor effluent system includes all equipment and piping between the exchanger upstream of the wash water injection point and the cold, low-pressure separator (CLPS).
-The majority of these systems have an air cooler; however, some systems utilize only shell-and-tube heat exchangers.
+The reactor effluent system includes the equipment and piping subject to ammonium salting, NH4HS corrosion, and associated fouling.
+This system usually begins at the last feed/effluent exchanger or first water injection point and continues through the cold high-pressure separator (1, 2, and 3 separator designs) or cold high- and low-pressure separators (4 and 5 separator designs).
+The reactor effluent system specifically excludes the stripper, fractionator, and final separation sections.
+However, guidance in this document may be applicable to ammonium salt corrosion mitigation in those areas, as well.
+The majority of these systems have an air cooler; however, some systems utilize only shell and tube heat exchangers.
 Reactor effluent systems are prone to fouling and corrosion by ammonium bisulfide (NH4HS) and ammonium chloride (NH4CI) salts.
-Pages: 44